Essential oils are very popular.

 There are mixed reviews.

-It is important to differentiate between opinion about doTERRA products and reviews regarding the business side.
+It is important to differentiate between opinions about doTERRA products and reviews regarding the business side.

 Product-wise, they are no major complaints.
 Maybe only regarding the price.